LauraKirby/aspera-ibm-analytics-api/setup.md

 # Setup

+You first need to configure your local system so you can make calls with the Activity API.

-In this portion of the tutorial, we will work on obtaining the following pieces of information:
+This procedure lets you obtain the following pieces of information:

   * Client ID
   * Client Secret